 The City Rail Link (CRL) Henderson Station third platform project is part of an extensive programme to upgrade and renew Auckland's rail network in preparation for CRL opening in 2026.

-CRL and the network upgrades will be a game changer for how Aucklanders get around with a better-connected public transport network, with more frequent and reliable train services.
+CRL and its associated network upgrades will be a game changer for how Aucklanders get around with a better-connected public transport network, with more frequent and reliable train services.

 Major upgrades of the rail infrastructure in the Henderson Station area, and modifications to the station, are part of the work that will help deliver the transformation CRL will bring to how Aucklanders travel around the city.
 Some of these benefits include: